cyberbotics/webots/docs/discord/development-2021.md

 %end

 ##### DDaniel [Cyberbotics] 04/04/2021 07:27:53
-<@239507682111913984> it's in the works, the offline documentation might be removed entirely by default (with the option of downloading it if needed) among other things. [https://github.com/cyberbotics/webots/pull/2787](https://github.com/cyberbotics/webots/pull/2787)
+`@Simon Steinmann` it's in the works, the offline documentation might be removed entirely by default (with the option of downloading it if needed) among other things. [https://github.com/cyberbotics/webots/pull/2787](https://github.com/cyberbotics/webots/pull/2787)

 ##### Spur 04/08/2021 01:56:50
 Does anyone know how the  'position' field of a Camera Recognition Object works? it says it has 3 values but I'm unsure what they represent

-##### Olivier Michel [Cyberbotics] 04/08/2021 06:03:46
-XYZ coordinates?

 ##### DrVoodoo [Moderator] 04/08/2021 16:06:45
 I'm having some grief on a world a ENU world with an inertial unit